skurski/tutorials/oop/oop.md

  destroyed, all children are destroyed as well.
 * __Aggregation__ - also one objects owns another objects but not such strong relationship as composition, children are independent, can be used by another objects and can outlive parent.
-* Examples of composition in design patterns:
+* Examples of composition in design patterns (also good examples of Open/Close principle):
     * __Decorator__
-    * __Strategy__ - e.g. Comparator, great example of flexibility in design and harmony with the Open/Close
+    * __Strategy__ - e.g. Comparator, great example of flexibility in design
     principle
 * Examples of inheritance in design patterns:
     * __Template method__